-The key difference with ASC 842 is that operating leases will now go on the balance sheet.
+The key difference with ASC 842 lease accounting is that operating leases will now go on the balance sheet.
 In layman’s terms, before this new regulation, leases were just credit card transactions without ever looking at the bill or credit card balance.
 Now you have to share that balance.
 That’s the impact on the financial side.

 There’s a little more to it.
 Another big impact is the amount of data that you’ll be required to collect and manage within lease contracts.
 For example, under ASC 840, you just cared about start date, end date and payment stream.
-Under ASC 842, however, you also have to collect incentives, allowances, track options and make judgements involving capital lease testing, interest rates, future assumptions around lease performance and more.
+Under ASC 842, however, you also have to collect incentives, allowances, track options and make judgments involving capital lease testing, interest rates, future assumptions around lease performance and more.

-How should my organization prepare?
+How should my organization prepare for ASC 842?

-There’s two things that you need to think about at the highest level.
+There are two things that you need to think about at the highest level.
 You need to implement the standard, and you need to implement the process.
 Implementing the standard is understanding the impacts on your organization at an accounting level, controls and processes.
 The ongoing process is – how am I actually going to produce my journal entries and disclosures moving forward?

 The implementation of the standard needs to be done internally or in conjunction with partners that understand your unique business needs and operational environment.
 On the process side, implementation is usually done in spreadsheets (for 5 or fewer leases).
-It can also be done in manual entry lease databases, or – to make matters much easier – with AI powered software.
+It can also be done in manual entry lease databases, or – to make matters much easier – with AI-powered software.

-When is the ASC 842 effective date?
+When was the ASC 842 effective date?

 The ASC 842 deadline for public companies was effective for reporting periods beginning on December 15th, 2018, i.e. from financial years ending December 31 for most organizations.
 For private companies and non-profit organizations, ASC 842 was originally set to go into effect for financial years starting 1 January 2020.
-Due to COVID-19 and providing relief to companies, the decision was delayed again in June 2020 and therefore the standard goes into effect for annual reporting periods beginning after December 15th, 2021, which would be the financial year 2022 for most companies
+Due to COVID-19 and providing relief to companies, the decision was delayed again in June 2020 and therefore the standard went into effect for annual reporting periods beginning after December 15th, 2021, which would be the financial year 2022 for most companies.

 Which industries are most affected by ASC 842?